LudovicSterlin/sdd-aml-evaluation-interpretml/README.md

 ## Notebook
 - [Notebook on GitHub](https://github.com/LudovicSterlin/sdd-aml-evaluation-interpretml/blob/master/InterpretML.ipynb)

 The notebbok was meant to be used with [`jupyter notebook`](https://jupyter.org/).

-But you can use colab if you prefer.
+Warning the general Dashboard from [InterpretML](https://github.com/interpretml/interpret), is not working on Colab until today (2021-01-11)!!!
+So you can use colab if you prefer but you will not be able to enjoy all the features of the Dashboard.

 - [Open on Colab](https://colab.research.google.com/github/LudovicSterlin/sdd-aml-evaluation-interpretml/blob/master/InterpretML.ipynb)